Trillium Cup

 The Trillium Cup is an annual rivalry cup between Major League Soccer clubs Columbus Crew and Toronto FC.
 The Trillium Cup is named after the trillium, which is both the official flower of the Canadian province of Ontario, and the official wildflower of the U.S. state of Ohio.
-The rivalry draw on the teams’ similarities: the teams are geographically adjacent; near the Great Lakes that border the United States and Canada, and each play home matches in their respective soccer-specific stadium.
+The rivalry draws on the teams’ similarities: the teams are geographically adjacent; near the Great Lakes that border the United States and Canada, and each play home matches in their respective soccer-specific stadium.

 History

 The Trillium Cup was instituted in 2008, the second season of Toronto FC's play in Major League Soccer (MLS).
 The inaugural game of the Trillium Cup was played on March 29, 2008, at Columbus Crew Stadium.

 The initial rivalry between the Trillium teams was supported by the mayors of the respective cities.
 In 2008, Mayor Michael B. Coleman of Columbus and Mayor David Miller of Toronto started a small wager on their respective team for the first installment of the Trillium Cup – the mayor of the losing team was required to wear the winning team's jersey.

 The rivalry became more intense when Toronto FC fans bought 2,500 tickets to the inaugural game at Columbus Crew Stadium, with buses organized for fans from Toronto heading to Columbus for the first game on March 29, 2008.
 The Crew won 2–0 over their new rival.
 The second and third meetings, at Toronto's BMO Field, were draws; 0–0 and 1–1, respectively.
 The Crew claimed the inaugural Trillium Cup with a 5–2 score on points earned.

 In 2011, Toronto defeated Columbus 4–2, recording their first ever win against the Crew and securing their first Trillium Cup.

 In 2017, Toronto and Columbus met for the first time in the MLS Cup Playoffs, in the Eastern Conference Finals, as Toronto advanced to the MLS Cup Final 1–0 on aggregate.